California AB 1154 Explained - New Rules Make Junior ADUs Easier To Build

 2. Check Local Requirements

 While state law sets minimum standards, your city may have additional requirements.
+Use LADU's Property Lookup tool to see if your property qualifies for an ADU.
 Contact your local planning department to understand:

 3. Plan Your Budget